 2. At the First Quarter their attraction acts at right angles, and the Sun, instead of contributing to the lunar tide-wave, detracts from it to the amount of his own attractive force.
 The tendency to form a tide of his own, as represented in the figure, reduces the Moon's wave to the amount of one-third.
-See other again, and the second neap tide is the result.
-Thus we have two spring and two neap tides during every lunation; the former at the Moon's syzyges, and the latter at her quadratures.]
+See

-3. At the Full Moon she is in opposition to the Sun, and their joint attraction acting again in the same line, tends to elongate the fluid portion of the Earth, and a second spring tide is produced.
+3. At the Full Moon she is in opposition to the Sun, and their joint attraction acting again in the same line, tends to elongate the fluid portion of the Earth, and a second spring tude is produced.